OGGM/oggm-edu/docs/index.rst

    their own experiments.
 The targeted audience are students at the undergrad or graduate level with some programming experience or a tutor to show them how to run them.
-4. :ref:`title_tuto`, for scientists and users of the Open Global Glacie Model, on which most of this website is based.
+4. :ref:`title_tuto`, for scientists and users of the Open Global Glacier Model, on which most of this website is based.